style-it-themes/dd-wrt-inspired-themes/README.md

 ### Limitations of This project

-Existing old gui-style themes + DD-WRT Inspired Themes via Stylus at same time will not work together well with all cases..
+Some classic gui-style themes + DD-WRT Inspired Themes via Stylus at same time will not work together well with all cases.

-Please select the blue/yellow/red/orange/cyan/elegant light styles, or the included DD-WRT Inspired Themes, do not enable dark styles.
+For best results at this time, if you use a DD-WRT FW version that includes built in *DD-WRT Inspired Themes* please select and enable one of them.

-Any other built in styles like Brainslayer/kromo/vikar/xirian and possibly others will show many styling inconsistencies and breakages.
+*Works together with* blue/yellow/red/orange/cyan/elegant light styles, or the included *DD-WRT Inspired Themes*, do not enable dark styles.

-For best results stick to the approved list of styles + this project.
-Everything will be overridden nicely in a consistent way.
+*Does not work well together with* Brainslayer/kromo/vikar/xirian and possibly others will show many styling inconsistencies and breakages.

 Internal DD-WRT older themes will be reworked some day when Santa has time.